OAK-AI-Public/oak-ai-public.github.io/README.md

-# OAK AI Public GitHub Pages
+# OAK AI GitHub Pages

-This repository hosts the OAK AI Public GitHub Pages, built using the Minimal Mistakes Jekyll theme.
+This repository hosts the OAK AI GitHub Pages, built using the Minimal Mistakes Jekyll theme.

 ## Features